-Honestly speaking, playing with dogs is interesting, but it could make you exhausted if you adopt a more active one.
-When you come home after a busy day, would you like a dog that is willing to snuggle up and rest beside you or an energetic one that cries for the outdoor activities.
-Think about the precious time you sacrifice to make sure your dog spends enough energy, the time that could have been spent doing much nicer things, does it make you hesitate about dog ownership, even for a second?
-If yes, lazy dog breeds are here to help you out because they love sleeping and hate exercise as much as you do.
+Playing with dogs seems interesting, but it could make you exhausted if you feed a more active breed.
+When you come back home after a busy day, would you like a dog that is willing to snuggle up and rest beside you or an energetic one that cries for the outdoor exercise.
+Think about the precious time you spend in walking a dog, the time that could have been spent on rest, does it make you hesitate about owning a dog, even for a second?
+If yes, lazy dog breeds might be your choice because they love sleeping and hate exercise as much as you do.

-The name of "laziest king" could belong to the English Bulldog.
-Don't be tricked by their hard work on learning to skateboard and surf; it's a necessary activity to control weight and maintain images.
-When they take exercise, they may have already prayed for their bedtime to come.
+The honor of "laziest king" should belong to the English Bulldog.
+Don't be fooled by their hard work on studying to skateboard and surf; For them, it's a necessary activity to control weight and maintain images.
+When they take exercise with you, they may have already prayed for their bedtime to come.

-With a "baby" face, the Havanese enjoys the social life, such as walks and outings to bring fun for him, but he also doesn't mind snuggling on the couch all day.
-They may well know that the secret of looking youthful is to take a nice long sleep.
+With a "baby" face, the Havanese looks adorable, and he enjoys the outside activities, such as walks and outings to bring fun for him, but he also doesn't mind snuggling on the couch all day.
+That's because they well know the sound sleep is the first priority of looking young.

 You only need to glance at a Saint Bernard to see through their lazy nature.
 It's forgivable for a giant breed that doesn't like too many activities.
 Can you understand how reluctant a fat person would like to run, let alone in warmer climates with the very thick coats, even in the cold weather, it's not a pleasurable thing.